Pre-conception, Antenatal and Postnatal Care

 Extended Hours Service

-We now provide a pre booked morning surgery on Monday, Wednesday and Friday between 7.30 and 8.30 am for patients who find it difficult to access services due to work commitments.
-Please note that this is a GP run service and access to other health professionals or blood tests is not possible during this period.
+We now provide a pre booked morning surgery with GPs and the Nurse practitioner on Monday, Wednesday and Friday between 7.30 and 8.30 am for patients who find it difficult to access services due to work commitments.
+Please note access to blood tests is not possible during this period.

 Minor Ailment Clinic